Salt Lake City

 What is City Permit Parking (CPP)?

-Certain areas within the city, like hospitals, universities, etc. attract non-residents to seek parking in or near residential areas.
+Certain areas within the city, like hospitals and universities, attract non-residents to seek parking in or near residential areas.
 This can sometimes place undue hardship on area residents and property owners by contributing to excess noise, air pollution, litter, traffic hazards, congestion, and a shortage of available on-street parking spaces.
 Preventing all day non-resident vehicle parking in a qualifying area can help address these problems.

 Goals